ITRS-Group/cordial/tools/geneos/docs/geneos_logs.md

 The `--stderr`/`-E` option controls whether the separate `STDERR` log (if there is one) for each matching instance is also shown along with the main log.
 If used with the `--nostandard`/`-N` option to suppress normal log files then only error output is shown.

+The `--ca`/`-C` option controls the inclusion of Collection Agent logs for Netprobes.

 The `--match`/`-g` and `--ignore`/`-v` options will filter lines the output based on a case sensitive search over the whole line.
 As can be expected `--match`/`-g` behaves somewhat like `grep` and `--ignore`/`-v` like `grep -v`.
 Case-insensitive filtering is avoided for performance.

 Only on `--match`/`-g` or `--ignore`/`-v` is allowed.